 - D. In October 2017, Public Health Solutions was served with a Civil Investigative Demand by the U.S. Attorney's Office for the Southern District of New York and in December 2017, Public Health Solutions was served with an identical subpoena by the New York State Attorney General.
 The governments have not disclosed the exact nature of their investigation, but they are apparently focused on billing practices by Public Health Solutions' now discontinued Early Intervention Services Coordination Program.
-As of December 31, 2019, Public Health Solutions continues to cooperate with the governments' investigation.
+As of December 31, 2020, Public Health Solutions continues to cooperate with the governments' investigation.
 Public Health Solutions government funders have been advised of the investigation, as required.
-Legal counsel is unable to evaluate the likelihood of a favorable or unfavorable outcome or estimate the range of potential loss. - E. Public Health Solutions believes it has no uncertain income tax positions as of December 31, 2019 and 2018 in accordance with Accounting Standards Codification ("ASC") Topic 740 ("Income Taxes"), which provides standards for establishing and classifying any tax provisions for uncertain tax positions.
+Legal counsel is unable to evaluate the likelihood of a favorable or unfavorable outcome or estimate the range of potential loss. - E. Public Health Solutions believes it has no uncertain income tax positions as of December 31, 2020 and 2019 in accordance with FASB ASC Topic 740 ("Income Taxes"), which provides standards for establishing and classifying any tax provisions for uncertain tax positions. - F. In March 2020, the World Health Organization declared the outbreak of a novel coronavirus ("COVID-19") as a pandemic, which continues to spread throughout the United States.
+Public Health Solutions could be materially and adversely affected by the risks, or the public perception of the risks, related to an epidemic, pandemic, outbreak, or other public health crisis, such as the recent outbreak of COVID-19.
+The ultimate extent of the impact of any epidemic, pandemic or other health crisis on Public Health Solutions' mission, financial condition and results of operations will depend on future developments, which are highly uncertain and cannot be predicted, including new information that may emerge concerning the severity of such epidemic, pandemic or other health crisis and actions taken to contain or prevent their further spread, among others.
+Accordingly, Public Health Solutions cannot predict the extent to which their financial condition and results of operations will be affected.

-NOTE 11 - RELATED-PARTY TRANSACTIONS
+NOTE 12 - RELATED-PARTY TRANSACTIONS